Absolutely Everything You Need to Know About Cali, Colombia

-In general, it’s not too difficult to understand Caleño spanish.
-Sometimes they talk a little fast, but don’t be afraid to ask them to slow it down a little.
+In general, it’s not too difficult to understand Caleño Spanish.
+Sometimes they talk a little fast but don’t be afraid to ask them to slow it down a little.

 Caleños start almost every sentence with the words “Mira” o “Ve”.
-They use a lot of slang and a lot of them time they’re talking without really saying anything at all.
+They use a lot of slang and a lot of the time they’re talking without really saying anything at all.
 I recommend trying to make some local friends so they can teach you all the slang.

 Things to do